vipulnaik/daily-updates/checklist-for-personal-chores-in-november-2022.md

 ## 2022-11-03 (Thursday)

-- [ ] Finish heavy laundry (this is a blocker to some outside trips as I want to wash my sweatshirt post-Joinn before using it again)
+- [x] Finish heavy laundry (this is a blocker to some outside trips as I want to wash my sweatshirt post-Joinn before using it again)

 ## 2022-11-04 (Friday)

-- [ ] I should leave by around noon so as to be back well in time for my 2 PM appointment: Pick up items from Amazon locker (pickup deadline is 2022-11-09 and I don't want to risk getting too close to the deadline)
+- [x] I should leave by around noon so as to be back well in time for my 2 PM appointment: Pick up items from Amazon locker (pickup deadline is 2022-11-09 and I don't want to risk getting too close to the deadline)
-- [ ] I can do this either on the return trip from the Amazon locker pickup (time and resources permitting) or after my Friday meetings:
-  Get first pass of stuff from Walgreens

 I might also do a downtown Berkeley trip after this for grocery shopping.

 ## 2022-11-09 (Wednesday)

-- [ ] Get COVID-19 vaccine
+- [x] Get COVID-19 vaccine
-- [ ] Do remaining Walgreens shopping
+- [x] Do Walgreens shopping

-- [ ] Book flu vaccine appointment for two weeks later
+## 2022-11-11 (Friday)

+- [x] Go to Mancini's for pillow shopping

 ## 2022-11-12 (Saturday)

-- [ ] Get vacuum cleaner from Ace Hardware -- I will walk to location, but might take BART back depending on how heavy it is.
+- [x] Get vacuum cleaner from Ace Hardware

+## Week of 2022-11-14

 - [ ] Do thorough vacuuming of apartment

-## 2022-11-13 (Sunday)

-- [ ] Go to Mancini's for pillow shopping

-## 2022-11-14
+## 2022-11-28

 - [ ] Make a trip if needed to print out necessary stuff to help with California state ID card renewal

-## 2022-11-16
+## 2022-11-30

 - [ ] Go to DMV for ID card renewal with new address

-## 2022-11-23 (Wednesday) -- tentative
+## Still pending

-- [ ] Get flu vaccine
+- [ ] Book flu vaccine appointment and get flu vaccine